vincentarelbundock/marginaleffects/README.md

 Add your new model class to the lists of supported models in:

   - The `sanity_model` function of the `R/sanity.R` file.
-  - The supported models table of the `README.Rmd` file.
+  - The supported models CSV table in `data-raw/supported_models.csv`.
-  - The “Details” section of the `R/marginaleffects.R` documentation
+    Then, run the `data-raw/supported_models.R` script to propagate your change throughout the package documentation.
   - The “Suggests” list in the `DESCRIPTION` file.